rpopov/airbyte-python-cdk/docs/CONTRIBUTING.md

 - Iterate on the CDK code locally.
 - Run `poetry run poe format-fix` to auto-fix formatting issues.
-- If you only want to format Python code (excluding markdown, yaml, etc.), you can use `poetry run ruff format` to autoformat your Python code.
+- Run `poetry run ruff format` to format your Python code.
+- Run `poetry run ruff check .` to report the not fixed issues.
+Fix them manually.

 To see all available `ruff` options, run `poetry run ruff`.